-My tomato recipe is called Fermented Tomatoes (Квашеные помидоры), but this is interchangeable with Pickled Tomatoes, or Salted Tomatoes, it’s all called the same thing in Russian, but with different names, and slight differences in process.
+My tomato recipe is called Fermented Tomatoes (Квашеные помидоры), but this is interchangeable with Pickled Tomatoes, or Salted Tomatoes, it’s all called kind of the same thing in Russian, but with slightly different names, and slight differences in process.
 I know, confusing, but there are many ways to prepare this.

 This is a simple recipe, water, salt, herbs and spices, that’s it.
 You don’t even need to use hot water, but I still do.
-I like fermented foods and the health benefits they provide, so this recipe is along those lines, providing a great way to preserve your tomato harvest.
+I like fermented foods and the health benefits they provide.
+This recipe is along those lines, providing a great way to preserve your tomato harvest.
 They are so delicious, but can be an acquired taste.

-As a kid, I hated eating these, because they were usually so fizzy and fermented, I couldn’t eat them.
+As a kid, I hated eating these, because they were usually so fizzy and fermented.
+I couldn’t eat them.
 I think I prefer a more milder version, so they taste fresher.
-I make a quicker updated version of this recipe, using Heinz ketchup in the brine, which speeds up the melding of herb flavours and can be eaten very quickly.
-I call it Marinated Pickled Tomatoes.
-They are so full of flavour, and worth checking out, but they need to be kept refrigerated.
 If you want to can your tomatoes, see my Russian Pickled Tomatoes for the process.